 When a music piece is recorded by musicians who play on authentic or period instruments it is not certain that the sound will be closer to what was heard in the 18th century, for example.
 Wood, glues and repairs as well as a performer's virtuosity may alter the sound produced by an old instrument.
 Also, the sound of a 18th c. performance may not be better compared to the sound produced with modern instruments.

 CD and DVD recordings may be marked as AAD, ADD, or DDD or other similar marking on disc covers or the discs themselves.
-An AAD or analog recording (originally recorded on professional tape recorder) may be better than a DDD (digital recording) and a performance recorded initially on analog video tape may be better than a new production recorded digitally.
+An AAD or analog recording (originally recorded on professional tape recorder) may be better than a DDD (digital recording) and a performance recorded initially on analog audio or video tape may be better than a new production recorded digitally.
 It is not the production process and the medium that matters but the quality of the performance that was captured on it.

 Commandment 7: Compare and Contrast Recordings!